-I. General Education Requirements with Notes for Majors Majors: Core Major and Program requirements below reduce the General Education requirements to a range of 27-37 credit hours.
+Majors: Core Major and Program requirements below reduce the General Education requirements to a range of 27-37 credit hours.
 See the notes below.

+Either ENGL B101 or ENGL B105; and either ENGL B102 or ENGL B106.
+Each course must have a grade of "C" or higher.

-English Numerical and Analytical Reasoning6 MATH B101 or a higher level mathematics course, plus an additional course in mathematics, logic, statistics, or computer science.
+Numerical and Analytical Reasoning6

+MATH B101 or a higher level mathematics course, plus an additional course in mathematics, logic, statistics, or computer science.

 Majors: requirements in this category will be fulfilled by Major Requirements in (III) below.
 No additional courses are required.

+COMM B140, B201 or B230......
+3

+Majors: Secondary Teacher Education track requires COMM B140: Public Communication or COMM B230: Business and Professional Speaking

+Liberal Arts Electives (humanities or social/behavioral sciences) 1 6

+HIST B101, B102, B111, B112, B115, or B116 3

+Fine Arts 2 3

+Social/Behavioral Sciences 3 3

-Speech COMM B140, B201 or B230 3 Majors: Secondary Teacher Education track requires COMM B140: Public Communication or COMM B230: Business and Professional Speaking Liberal Arts Liberal Arts Electives (humanities or social/behavioral sciences) Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
+1Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
 One-hour credits in MUSC and THEA may not be used to fulfill this requirement.

-Courses from: ARTH, ARTS, MUSC, or THEA.
+2Courses from: ARTH, ARTS, MUSC, or THEA.
 ENGL B180 also approved.
 One-hour credits in MUSC and THEA may not be used to fulfill this requirement.

-Courses from: ANTH, ECON, GEOG, GLST, LING, POLI, PSYC, and SOCY.
-Majors: Secondary Teacher Education track requires PSYC B101: Introduction to Psychology 142 University of South Carolina Beaufort 2019-2020 Bulletin
+Majors: Secondary Teacher Education track requires PSYC B101: Introduction to Psychology

+Two courses, at least one with associated laboratory 7